enricopesce/enricopesce.it/content/posts/0014/index.md

 ## Oci Vision: How do we identify cereals?

-I was interested in understanding if with OCI Vision service it is possible, without any infrastructure to manage and mainly without any ML/AI competence, to classify some images related to specific objects not natively included in the standard OCI Vision model.
+Is possible with OCI Vision service, without any infrastructure to manage and any ML/AI competence, to classify some images not included in the default Vision model?

-### Yes, it is possible!
+Yes, it is possible!

-You can use OCI Vision to identify image context and use this feature to improve your software and business.
+You can use OCI Vision to identify image content and use this feature to improve your software and business.

 ### Let me show you how!